 Naturally I kicked him and his brother off-site, changed the digital lock code on the front door and started to salvage what I could of my business.
 After checking all the files, I found that this had been going on for a few weeks.
 Once everyone had left for the day, this guy and his brother (who I did not even know) would let themselves into the old converted barn, which is where we had our offices, and rip-me off by stealing my business, my customers and my money.

-The following day, I had to go about salvaging my business (again) I needed to lay a couple of people off, as the damage he had done to the business was quite bad.
+The following day, I had to start salvaging my business (again) I needed to lay a couple of people off, as the damage he had done to the business was quite bad.

-Sometimes you just adapt.
-I also managed to get out of the lease I had (at cost) on the old barn and after paying off some more of my staff.
+I managed to get out of the lease I had (at cost) on the old barn and after paying off some more of my staff.
 I researched and found a company in Holland that could build me a large log cabin, in my garden, at a ridiculously low cost, where I could move my business and feel secure.

 A couple of my team came with me to our new ‘home’ office, and we started again, with less cost and a lot more action.
 We re-built the business.

 We weathered the 2007-2009 recession quite well.
 By then we had multiple large-scale global accounts with many of the top companies, I was flying all over the world and delivering some of the most exciting training programmes I could create.

 Then in 2010 one of my daughter became seriously ill, with a long-term and life changing condition.
 I could not possibly be travelling all over the world and being away from the family when my daughter was in and out of hospital.
 So, I quit my own business and I got a more stable job, that ensured I was UK based and closer to home.

 I went to work with a large technical training business in the UK who had a small Management, Leadership and Business Skills division that was struggling.
 I helped turn it around from a mediocre, low income training division, into a multi-modal, multi-million pound and an extremely profitable business.